raycast/extensions/extensions/improvmx/README.md

 Create SMTP credentials for a domain.

-### Refresh Account
+### Open the ImprovMX dashboard to manage domains and aliases

+Open the ImprovMX dashboard in the default browser to manage domains and aliases.

+### Manage Domain and Aliases

-Refresh your ImprovMX account email and metadata with the latest data from the server.
+Manage ImprovMX domains and aliases from the Raycast interface.

 ## 🛠️ Installation